JLIM326/jlim326.github.io/README.md

-# jlim326.github.io
+# This is a file for me to practice on using Github.
-## typing something
+## My Github for this file is jlim326.github.io

-Hello this is a readme md
+## This is done by writing using markdown language.

-Changing from the github
+This is just for familiarisation purposes.